Prologis to buy KTR Capital for $5.9 billion

-NEW YORK Prologis Inc (PLD.N), which owns warehouses and retail-distribution centers, said on Sunday it would acquire the real estate assets and operating platform of closely held KTR Capital Partners and its affiliates for $5.9 billion.
+NEW YORK Prologis Inc (PLD.N), which owns warehouses and retail-distribution centres, said on Sunday it would acquire the real estate assets and operating platform of closely held KTR Capital Partners and its affiliates for $5.9 billion (4 billion pounds).

 The assets consist of KTR's three co-investment funds and will be part of Prologis U.S. Logistics Venture, a joint partnership with Norges Bank Investment Management, according to a press statement.
 Prologis is the majority partner in the venture.